-The current para-swimming classification set out by the International Paralympic Committe (IPC) uses classes S1 – S10 for different levels of physical impairment, with a lower number indicating a more severe impairment.
+The current para-swimming classification set out by the International Paralympic Committee (IPC) uses classes S1 – S10 for different levels of physical impairment, with a lower number indicating a more severe impairment.

-Four-time Paralympic gold medallist Ellie Simmonds, who has Achondroplasia dwarfism, swims in the S6, SB6 and SM6 classes while four-time World champion Tully Kearney, who has cerebral palsy and dystonia, swims in the S9, SB9 and SM9 classes.
+Four-time Paralympic gold medalist Ellie Simmonds, who has Achondroplasia dwarfism, swims in the S6, SB6 and SM6 classes while four-time World champion Tully Kearney, who has cerebral palsy and dystonia, swims in the S5, SB4 and SM5 classes.

-- Click here to find out more about para-swimming classification on the IPC website.
+- Click here to find out more about para-swimming classification on the World Para-Swimming website.

 The three visual impairment classes (S11 – S13) range from very low or no visual ability in the S11 class to the least severe visual impairment in the S13 class.

 To ensure fairness, all athletes in the S11 class wear blackened goggles.
 A tapper – a team member holding a long pole – will tap them when they are approaching the wall.